 - Use a raised toilet seat or install handrail next to the toilet to help take pressure off your back when you sit on and get up from the toilet.
 Also make sure the toilet paper is easy to reach.

-- Wear shoes with cushioned soles when you are walking.
+- Wear shoes with cushioned soles.

 Rely on Friends and Family